 Varnum Represents Granger in Sale of Energy Division to Australian Company

-On August 18, Lansing-based Granger, a family-owned provider of waste hauling, disposal and recycling services, announced the sale of its Granger Energy Services division to Energy Developments (US) Ltd. ("EDL"), an Australian-based company that provides safe, clean renewable energy solutions.
+In 2017, Lansing-based Granger, a family-owned provider of waste hauling, disposal and recycling services, announced the sale of its Granger Energy Services division to Energy Developments (US) Ltd. ("EDL"), an Australian-based company that provides safe, clean renewable energy solutions.

 The Granger Energy Services division includes 16 landfill gas-to-energy sites across six states including Michigan, Ohio, Indiana, Pennsylvania, Utah and Alabama.
 EDL will take control of those sites, retain the division’s 45 employees and move its North American headquarters to the Lansing region.
 Granger will retain ownership of its landfills and will continue to provide trash hauling and recycling services.